- What is the Solar Electricity Grant?

 One of the best ways to save money on your electrical bills while also doing your bit for the environment is to install solar panels in your home.
 While expensive initially, solar panels will pay for themselves in the long run through savings you make on electricity you don’t pay for.

-Thankfully, the Irish Government, like others around the world, has launched grants and incentives to make the cost a little bit more bearable.
-So, if you live in Ireland and want to upgrade your home with solar panels, this article has all the information you will need to get help apply.
+Thankfully, like others worldwide, the Irish Government has launched solar grants and incentives to make the cost a little bit more bearable.
+So, if you live in Ireland and want to upgrade your home with solar panels, this article has all the information you need to get help applying.

 So, let’s find out how.